hawkfish/textform/docs/transforms/iterate.rst

 .. py:attribute:: pipeline
     :type: Transform
+    :noindex:

     The input pipeline (required).

 .. py:attribute:: inputs
     :type: tuple(str)
+    :noindex:

     The list of columns to be folded.
-    They will be dropped from the output, so use ``Copy`` to preserve them.
+    They will be dropped from the output, so use :py:class:`Copy` to preserve them.

 .. py:attribute:: tags
     :type: str